Last Updated on 4.8.22 by p81_tom

 Following on from last month’s Family Business blog where the theme was “hats”, February’s theme is “The Art of Survival”.

 For many family businesses who have survived the recent economic turmoil, survival has become something of an art form.
 But what is it that makes family businesses better placed to survive such economic turmoil compared to non-family businesses?

-- Success Criteria – Listed PLCs, private equity backed companies and the like have very different success criteria to family businesses.
-In these type of companies success will be measured by phrases such as “shareholder value”, “shareholder return” and “return on investment” (or ROI), often with a specified timescale of 3, 5, or 7 years.
-Compare this to a family business where quite often the number 1 success criteria relates to being able to hand the business over to the next generation.
-This in turn cultivates a mind-set of not being a “business owner” but instead merely acting as a “temporary custodian” of the business until such a time how come where the baton can be passed on to the next generation.
+- Success Criteria – Listed PLCs, private equity-backed companies and the like have very different success criteria to family businesses.
+In these types of companies success will be measured by phrases such as “shareholder value”, “shareholder return” and “return on investment” (or ROI), often with a specified timescale of 3, 5, or 7 years.
+Compare this to a family business where quite often the number 1 success criteria relate to being able to hand the business over to the next generation.
+This in turn cultivates a mindset of not being a “business owner” but instead merely acting as a “temporary custodian” of the business until such a time how come where the baton can be passed on to the next generation.